zellerlab/ZellerLab.github.io/team/_posts/2017-09-04-fleck-jonas.md

 github: joschif
 ---

 Jonas Fleck was an Intern and MSc student in the lab from 2017-09-04 to 2018-09-30.
-Afterwards he did his PhD with Barabara Treutlein at ETH in Basel and is now a postdoctoral researcher at the Roche Institute for Human Biology in Basel.
+Afterwards he did his PhD with Barbara Treutlein at ETH in Basel and is now a postdoctoral researcher at the Roche Institute for Human Biology in Basel.